exists-forall/nickel/README.md

 - A standalone Nickel **type checker**
 - Utilities for converting between multiple **equivalent representations** of Nickel programs, including:
-  - A **human readable**, human writeable plain text format resembling a high level functional programming language
+  - A **human readable**, human writable plain text format resembling a high level functional programming language
   - A **JSON** representation which can be easily generated or parsed from any language.
   - A compact **binary** format suitable for storing and distributing Nickel code.
-- An optional **standard library** providing type and memory safe wrappers around platform funtionality like memory management and IO.
+- An optional **standard library** providing type and memory safe wrappers around platform functionality like memory management and IO.
 - A graphical **debugger** for exploring the runtime behavior of Nickel programs.
 Because Nickel is purely functional, this debugger can easily step backwards as well as forwards.